math-a3k/django-ai/docs/apps/examples.rst

 Understanding the Bag of Words projection
 -----------------------------------------

-As in the :ref:`previous example <clustering_bn_example>`, when the SmartDjango decided to record the metrics on a per-category basis instead of per-page, the decision was made in order to reduce the dimensionality so the available toolkit can handle the problem (segmentate the users based on usage patterrns).
+As in the :ref:`previous example <clustering_bn_example>`, when the SmartDjango decided to record the metrics on a per-category basis instead of per-page, the decision was made in order to reduce the dimensionality so the available toolkit can handle the problem (segmentate the users based on usage patterns).

-Usually, all the Statistical Models in Machine Learning algorithms handle "numerical" inputs - or numerical representations of them, and the input of in this case are texts.
-Strings have "natural" numerical representations, like the ASCII (or more modern, UTF-8) internal representation, where "Hola!" is represented with (72, 111, 108, 97, 33) - a 256^5 point analogous to an R^5 point.
+Usually, all the Statistical Models in Machine Learning algorithms handle "numerical" inputs - or numerical representations of them, and the input in this case are texts.
+Strings have "natural" numerical representations in computers, like the ASCII codes (or more modern, UTF-8) internal representation, where "Hola!" is represented with (72, 111, 108, 97, 33) - a point in a 128^5 space, analogous to an R^5 point.

-sOne of the problems with this representation is that it may be very hard to discern between similar observations in the original domain: Natural Language.
+One of the problems with this representation is that it may be very hard to discern between similar observations in the original domain: Natural Language.

-For example, the following 3 strings are represented in the same space as:
+For example, the following 4 strings are represented in the same space as:

 ``Hola!``
     ( 72, 111, 108,  97,  33,  32,  32,  32,  32,  32)